-Appendix H: Addressees of this decision and the corresponding information requirements applicable to them
+Appendix G: Addressees of this decision and their corresponding information requirements

 You must provide the information requested in this decision for all REACH Annexes applicable to you.

 Registrant Name Registration number Highest REACH Annex applicable to you

 Where applicable, the name of a third party representative (TPR) may be displayed in the list of recipients whereas ECHA will send the decision to the actual registrant.